Toloka/docs/en/guide/troubleshooting/pool-setup.md

 For a control or training assignment to be counted as correct, it must exactly match the control assignment.
 To do this, you need to normalize the response text using JavaScript: remove spaces, punctuation marks, special characters, and capital letters, and write the result in a separate output field.
 Now you can match the processed assignment text against your control text.

-Another option for selecting Tolokers for a project of this type is assignment review (non-automatic acceptance).
+Another option for selecting Tolokers for a project of this type is manual review.

 {% endcut %}